sk-moin/Customer-Segmentation-App/README.md

 This project applies K-Means clustering to segment customers based on demographic and purchasing behavior.
 The final model is deployed as an interactive Streamlit web app that predicts a customer’s segment from input features.

-# 📂 Project Structure
-├── customer_segmentation.csv   # Raw dataset
-├── EDA_Model.ipynb             # Exploratory Data Analysis & model training notebook
-├── kmeans_model.pkl            # Trained K-Means clustering model
-├── scaler.pkl                  # Pre-fitted StandardScaler for preprocessing
-├── segmentation.py             # Streamlit app for customer segmentation
-└── README.md                   # Project documentation

 # 🚀 Features

 * Exploratory Data Analysis (EDA):

   Data cleaning, feature engineering, visualization of customer patterns.

 * Modeling:

   K-Means clustering to group customers into meaningful segments.

   StandardScaler used for feature scaling.

 * Deployment:

   Streamlit app (segmentation.py) for real-time customer segment prediction.

 # 📊 Dataset